jlwamba/HTBJerry/README.md

 I have been active on ```HackTheBox``` and `Tryhackme` since December 2020.
 However I have only been able to work on few  machines during the last two years while learning about ```Info-Sec``` fundamentals on ```TryHackMe``` and others few online platforms, also while I completed my degree.

-Before we dive in the write up  for the first machine i Pwned that is```Jerry``` ,it's important to note that prior rooting the first machine on ```Hackthebox``` I have quasi zero experience in ``Hacking`` neither in infornation security.
-Since then I have been on mission to learn more about information.
+Before we dive in the write up  for the first machine I Pwned that is```Jerry``` ,it's important to note that prior rooting the first machine on ```Hackthebox``` I had quasi zero experience in ``Hacking`` neither in infornation security.
+Since then, I have been on mission to learn more about information Security.
 I then dedicated myself to pursue knowledge in this interesting field.

-If you are new to ```Cyber Security```, there are many platforms out there that can help you get the knowledge .
+If you are new to ```Cyber Security```, there are many platforms out there that can help you get the knowledge.
-As of now I am still learner and I believe in this industry ```Learning don't Stop```.
-I am currently going for my first certification that is the ```eJPT``` from ```Elearnsecurity```. in the next step I would be guiding to how i hacked my first machine on Hackthebox.
+As of now I am still a learner and I believe in this industry ```Learning don't Stop```.
+I am currently going for my first certification that is the ```eJPT``` from ```Elearnsecurity```. in the next step I would be taking you through how I hacked my first machine on Hackthebox.

-# Set-up

-Note that i left out some of the step I took like, setting up the box, connecting to the vpn and more. let's get into now.

 # Jerry